-Current low natural gas prices provide an opportunity to wean the U.S. off of carbon-intensive coal.
+Current low natural gas prices provide an opportunity to wean the U.S. off of carbonintensive coal.
 Inflated natural gas prices due to LNG exports will decrease the viability of natural gas as a bridge-fuel to a lower carbon future.
 Current low prices make natural gas-fired electricity generation an economically sound alternative to coal-fired generation.
-Sustained low prices may encourage this transition by private initiative regardless of increased environmental regulations as generators find natural gas competitive with coal.
-If LNG exports inflate natural gas prices, the economics turn against cleaner burning natural gas.36
+Sustained low prices may encourage this transition by private initiative regardless of increased environmental regulations as investors find natural gas competitive with coal.
+If exports inflate natural gas prices, the economics turn against cleaner burning natural gas.
+As Southern LNG acknowledges in its application, "the amount of growth will likely depend on commodity price competition" between natural gas and coal.

 In addition, as discussed above, new environmental regulations will soon force coal retirements.
 Future greenhouse gas regulation could cause additional retirements in the future.
-If natural gas prices remain low, the U.S. may be able to transition away from carbon-intensive coal without causing electricity prices to increase significantly.
+If natural gas prices remain low, the U.S. may be able to transition away from carbon intensive coal without causing electricity prices to increase significantly.
 If natural gas prices are high, however, electricity prices will spike as relatively cheap coal-fired generators are forced to retire for regulatory reasons.
-Spiking electricity rates will have adverse rippling effects on the U.S. economy, especially energy intensive, cost-sensitive manufacturing.
+Spiking electricity rates will have rippling effects on the U.S. economy, especially energy intensive, cost-sensitive manufacturing.